zakir-ufuk/zakir-ufuk/README.md

 - 💻 I’m currently working on [Flash-Chat](https://github.com/zakir-ufuk/Flash-Chat)

-During my Udemy course I am mostly forking the Repositories from appbrewery (only assets(App Icon etc. please check my commits to see what I have changed!) and than making them an actual functioning mobile applications.
+During the Udemy course I am mostly forking the Repositories from appbrewery which only includes assets (App Icon etc. please check my commits to see what I have changed!) and than making them an actual functioning mobile applications.

 <h3 align="left">Connect with me:</h3>
 <p align="left">